Tillydrone police probe as man, 59, dies in unexplained circumstances

-Police said the death is currently being treated as unexplained but not believed to be suspicious.
+Police said the death is currently being treated as unexplained, but it not believed to be suspicious.

-A Police Scotland spokesperson said: “We received a report of the sudden death of a 59-year-old man on Pennan Road, Aberdeen around 9.30pm on Friday, 5 January, 2023.
+A Police Scotland spokesman said: “We received a report of the sudden death of a 59-year-old man on Pennan Road, Aberdeen at around 9.30pm on Friday, January 5, 2023.

 “The death is currently being treated as unexplained but not believed to be suspicious.